 Pregnancy: There are insufficient human data on the use of DOVATO during pregnancy to definitively assess a drug-associated risk for birth defects and miscarriage.
 An Antiretroviral Pregnancy Registry has been established.
 Advise individuals of childbearing potential of the potential risk of neural tube defects.
 Assess the risks and benefits of DOVATO and discuss with the patient to determine if an alternative treatment should be considered at the time of conception through the first trimester of pregnancy or if pregnancy is confirmed in the first trimester

 Lactation: Breastfeeding is not recommended due to the potential for HIV-1 transmission, developing viral resistance in HIV-positive infants, and adverse reactions in a breastfed infant

-Females and Males of Reproductive Potential: Perform pregnancy testing before initiation of DOVATO.
-Advise individuals of childbearing potential to consistently use effective contraception while taking DOVATO
+Females and Males of Reproductive Potential: Pregnancy testing is recommended before initiation of DOVATO.
+Counsel individuals of childbearing potential taking DOVATO on the consistent use of effective contraception

 Renal Impairment: DOVATO is not recommended for patients with creatinine clearance <30 mL/min.
 Patients with a sustained creatinine clearance between 30 and 49 mL/min should be monitored for hematologic toxicities, which may require a dosage adjustment of lamivudine as an individual component